The Adventures of Ellery QueenDumont, 1950-1951

 Dick York, Jacqueline Scott, Jim Boles, R.G.
 Armstrong, Katherine Squire, Dennis Patrick

-EQ doesn't appear in this story, but it is a genuine Dannay and Lee article, adapted from a story story first published in Argosy magazine.
-It's a suspense tale rather than a mystery, at least in Hitchcock's adaptation, but there’s a creepy bassoon-oriented score from Bernard Herrmann.
+EQ doesn't appear in this story, but it is a genuine Dannay and Lee article, It's a suspense tale rather than a mystery, at least in Hitchcock's adaptation, but there's a creepy bassoon-oriented score from Bernard Herrmann.

 Ellery Queen is arguably the greatest fictional detective of American creation, but despite several attempts in diverse styles, he has never been accurately portrayed in movies or on television.
 The great complexity of plot and depth of character that marked the extraordinary series of Queen novels almost never survived in attempts to transfer them to visual formats, and the part was often played for comedy (one of the first movie Queens was comic Eddie Quillan).

 The producers introduced two recurring characters who were not a part of the canonical writings, but were memorable in their own rights and contributed to the series's success:

 Simon Brimmer, radio sleuth and Ellery's implacable rival, wanted nothing more than to best the Queens in an investigation.
 Sometimes he turned up valuable clues;